sidchaini/sidchaini/README.md

 I love to combine my passion for computer programming and data science with my background in physics and astronomy.
 I am chiefly interested in the following topics:

-- Time-Domain Astronomy
+- Transients and Time-Domain Astronomy
-- Transients & Variable Stars
-- Data Science in Astronomy
-- Astroinformatics
+- Astrostatistics and Astroinformatics

 In my free time, I watch and play ~~football~~ soccer, code for fun (automate the boring stuff!) and play role-playing video games.